DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-13-improving-the-support-console.md

 ## Improve the status tags

 In user research with 3 members of the support team who will be managing claims, the status labels caused confusion.
-Due to the number of processes that involve others, it was important that the status tags explained who was in current ownership of the claim, whether that was the Payer (formally known as ESFA), the provider, the school or the support agent themselves.
+Due to the number of processes that involve other colleagues, or third parties, e.g accredited providers, it was important that the status tags explained who was in current ownership of the claim, whether that was the Payer (formally known as ESFA), the provider, the school or the support agent themselves.
 The recommendation from research was to make the label content more descriptive and clarify who requested or sent the information.

 Before and after of status tags: